mfkimbell/reviews-nlp-sentiment-analysis/README.md

 sentiment    | 1.1

 ```
 Here is the same post after running the program, this ran for all posts in the postgres database.
+The 1.1 has changed to 0.905, very positive!
 ```sql
 -[ RECORD 1 ]+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 id           | 10112943025779381